-- Provide Graduate Record Exam (GRE) scores, taken within last 5 years, with minimum combined score of 1000 on verbal and quantitative sections or equivalent score using revised GRE.
-Analytical score must also be reported; or the Miller's Analogy Test (MAT) score of 400 or above, taken within last five years.
+- Graduate Record Exam (GRE) scores taken within the last 5 years that are competitive on quantitative, verbal and analytical or the Miller's Analogy Test (MAT) score of 400 or above, taken within last five years.

 - Earn a cumulative GPA of 3.0 or higher on a 4.0 scale.